njames/njames.github.io/talks/SAUG2015/getting-into-git.md

 name: last-page
 template: inverse

-# And now, over to you for questions ...
+# Over to you for questions ...

 .footnote[Slideshow created using [remark](http://github.com/gnab/remark).]